youssofKarhani/remote-job-app/README.md

 ## Project Overview

-This project is a Python command-line interface (CLI) and a web application for fetching the latest remote job listings from the Arbeitnow API.
+The `remotejobs-cli` project is a versatile tool for finding the latest remote job listings from the Arbeitnow API.
+It provides two ways to access job data: a fast and simple command-line interface (CLI) and an interactive web application.

-The core technologies used are:
+The CLI is designed to be lightweight and quick to launch, making it perfect for developers who want to check for new jobs directly in their terminal.
+It's also ideal for automation—for example, you could run a script to see the latest job updates every time you open your computer.

-- **Python:** The application is written in Python.
+The web application offers a more visual and user-friendly experience.
+It allows you to browse and explore job listings through a graphical interface in your web browser, making it easy to interact with the data.

-- **requests:** To make HTTP requests to the Arbeitnow API.
+This dual-interface approach gives you the flexibility to choose the method that best fits your workflow.
+The project is built with **Python** and uses **requests** for fetching data, **rich** to create beautiful CLI output, and **Streamlit** to power the web UI.

-- **rich:** To create a visually appealing table for displaying the job data in the terminal.
+## Technical Structure

-- **streamlit:** To create a simple web interface for displaying jobs.
+The project is structured to separate the core logic from the user interfaces:

-The application has two entry points:
+- **`jobs.py`**: This module is the heart of the application's data handling.
+It contains the logic for fetching job data from the Arbeitnow API, ensuring that data retrieval is consistent and can be shared between both the CLI and web interfaces.
-- `main.py`: The CLI for fetching and displaying jobs in the console.
+- **`main.py`**: This is the entry point for the command-line interface.
+It uses the functions from `jobs.py` to get job listings and presents them in a clean, readable table in the terminal.
-- `app.py`: The Streamlit web application.
+- **`app.py`**: This is the entry point for the web application.
+It uses the Streamlit framework and the data from `jobs.py` to create the interactive web interface.

 ## Development